How Agencies Can Implement Sales Enablement

 Sales Enablement is a Land Grab

-Sales enablement has become one of the newer "markets" in the agency space.
-It's still early on and not as crowded as it will be, so Doug is taking his business into these waters and establishing a name in this vertical.
+Sales enablement has become one of the newer “markets” in the agency space.
+It’s still early on and not as crowded as it will be, so Doug takes his business into these waters and establishes a name in this vertical.

-This type of "market" occurs semi-frequently in the agency space, whether it's inbound marketing, social media, or some new platform, but in the early days, it's important in a new market to establish leadership.
+This type of “market” occurs semi-frequently in the agency space, whether inbound marketing, social media, or some new platform.
+Still, in the early days, it’s important in a new market to establish leadership.

 The Sales and Marketing Chasm

-There is an issue usually in business not just between sales and marketing departments and staying on the same page, but also between sales and marketing and other parts of the business.
+There is usually an issue in business between sales and marketing departments and staying on the same page, but also between sales and marketing and other parts of the business.

-Sales and marketing are "open loop" systems, which means they iterate based on how the market is reacting in contrast to accounting or human resources.
+Sales and marketing are “open loop” systems, which means they iterate based on how the market reacts to accounting or human resources.

-This also causes these two areas of a business to be siloed and executives may not see them as the dynamic part of the business that they are.
+This also causes these two areas of a business to be siloed, and executives may not see them as the dynamic part of the business.
 They are complex systems that need to be treated as such.

-Agencies can serve a purpose by educating their customers about the issues that arise form siloing marketing and sales
+Agencies can serve a purpose by educating their customers about the issues that arise from siloing marketing and sales.

 Focus on What Matters

-A lot of businesses focus on vanity metrics such as traffic or email open rates, when at the end of the day, these numbers aren't the most important to driving the business forward.
+Many businesses focus on vanity metrics such as traffic or email open rates when at the end of the day, these numbers aren’t the most important to driving the business forward.

-Doug uses the example from the book MoneyBall, that in contrast to how many would think to find the best baseball player for a team (hits), the better stat to track is actually runs, which can come in various forms including walks and productive outs.
+Doug uses the example from the book Moneyball.
+In contrast to how many would think to find the best baseball player for a team (hits), the better stat to track actually runs, which can come in various forms, including walks productive outs.